-PEM1116, Lifetime Fitness 2 hrs., 1 cr.
+PEM1116, Lifetime Fitness

 This course is designed to improve or maintain strength and fitness levels through cross training.
 Activities such as weight training, land aerobics, water aerobics, walking and jogging are included.
 Emphasis in on fitness and proper exercise techniques.
 (No more than two physical education/activity semester hours may be used for the A.A. degree.)